 Filling The Beds

 If the native soils are of good draining, then fill the beds with planting mix from a local nursery.
 With this good soil to fill the raised bed.
 A customized soil-and-compost blend is the best soil that can be found at your local nursery supplier.
-Finally, raising the soil level by 15 ½” as The Green Box does, reduces the back-bending effort needed for jobs such as planting, weeding and harvesting.
+Finally, raising the soil level by 15 ½” as The Green Box does, reduces the back-bending effort needed for jobs such as planting, weeding, and harvesting.

-A raised bed built with “The Green Box” are more productive and attractive.
+A raised bed built with “The Green Box” is more productive and attractive.
 The sides are durable and made of reinforced concrete panels by a company you can trust.
 Watering troughs or claw-foot tubs can work but are not as useful or as beautiful.